GlitchSecure/website/_pages/platform.md

 platform-feature-title2: "Remediate with ease."
+platform-feature-subtitle2: "
-platform-feature-subtitle2: "No need to wait for the final PDF report!
-View vulnerabilities as soon as they are found and start fixing them today.
-Once a fix is in place simply click a button, we'll validate your efforts and automatically update your final report."
+Results are delivered to you in a simple dashboard allowing you to view vulnerabilities as soon as they are found and start fixing them today.
+Once a fix is in place simply click a button, we'll validate your fixes and automatically update your final report."
 platform-feature-button2: "Get Started"
 platform-feature-link2: "javascript:void(0)"
 platform-feature-click2: "$dispatch('getstarted', {method: 'Platform Feature'})"